 - What is a typical workday like for you?

 - How many hours do you work a week?

 - Do you have any advice for someone at my professional level?

 - What do you enjoy most about your job?

 - What qualities make someone the ideal employee for your organization?

 - What are some of the challenges you face in your position?

 - What is the work environment like at your company?

-- Are there any courses/workshops worth taking to learn more?
+- Are there any courses or workshops that are worth taking to develop my knowledge?

 Do you have any other tips for networking?
-Share them below!
+Share them in the comments below!